JodusNodus/react-qr-reader/README.md

 Type: `number`, Optional, Default: `1500`.

-If `legacyMode` is active then the image will be resized if it is larger than the given value.
+If `legacyMode` is active then the image will be downscaled to the given value while keepings its aspect ratio.
 Allowing larger images will increase the accuracy but it will also slow down the processing time.

-### previewStyle
+### style

 Type: `object`, Optional

-Styling for the preview element. **Warning** The preview will keep its aspect ratio, to disable this set the CSS property [objectFit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) to `fill`.
+Styling for the preview element.
+This will be a `video` or an `img` when `legacymode` is `true`. **Warning** The preview will keep its aspect ratio, to disable this set the CSS property [objectFit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) to `fill`.

 ## Dev